-Ah Spring!
+Ah, Spring!
 It’s that time of year again.
 Time to open the windows, let the fresh air in and toss your old stuff out.
 It’s amazing how much ‘stuff’ we all can hold on to and accumulate over time, hoping we’ll use it for another day.
-Instead, they end up collecting dust and you feel bad giving it all away, because you feel like you’d be throwing away all your hard-earned money that you initially spent amassing your piles of junk.
+Instead, they end up collecting dust and you feel bad giving it all away because you feel like you’d be throwing away all the hard-earned money that you initially spent amassing your piles of junk.
 But it’s also not doing you any good just sitting there.
 You may as well try selling it and unlock hidden money.

 So where do you turn to?

 Craigslist and Kijiji are online classifieds that link you, the seller, with potential buyers in your local community.
-Post a picture, set a price and write a brief description about the item you plan to sell on their boards, and wait to get contact from the buyer.
+Post a picture, set a price and write a brief description of the item you plan to sell on their boards, and wait to get contact from the buyer.
 You’ll then need to arrange to meet up with the buyer, but that’s what makes it a great platform for getting rid of your bulky furniture and appliances, among other things, because you avoid any of the heavy shipping costs.
 But it’s also a great place to sell your used electronics and smaller goods too.

 In fact, that’s how I got the money to afford my new phone, my new camera.
 It was basically a straight swap.
 All the money I got from selling stuff I didn’t use anymore, I put towards the purchase of new toys and gadgets that I wanted.
 Of course, you could also save it up for a nice trip, pay off debt or whatever you choose.
 You’ll never know what you’ll find in your heap of unwanted goods.

 So here are some tips on how to go about turning your junk into treasure: